Singapore probes drones at airport that disrupted 63 flights

 It had earlier confirmed drones were seen flying near the airport last Tuesday and Wednesday.
 That caused the intermittent closure of a runway, delaying 37 flights and diverting one arriving plane to Kuala Lumpur, Malaysia.

-“A multi-agency team including the Civil Aviation Authority of Singapore, Changi Airport Group, Singapore Armed Forces and the Singapore Police Force was activated for the search and locate operations,” the regulator added.
+“A multiagency team including the Civil Aviation Authority of Singapore, Changi Airport Group, Singapore Armed Forces and the Singapore Police Force was activated for the search and locate operations,” the regulator added.

-Investigations are ongoing.
-No details on the number of drones involved and the perpetrators have been provided by the authorities.
+It declined to comment Tuesday on the number of drones involved or their likely operators, citing the ongoing investigation.

 Shortly after news broke of the drone activity at the airport, Singapore’s defense ministry posted a photograph of a soldier pointing a jammer gun at a “rouge drone” on Facebook.